awslabs/tensor-message-passing/README.md

 ## Examples

 In `tnmpa/examples` you can find a few jupyter notebooks that demonstrate how to use the code.
 The files `ksat_*` compute solutions of kSAT instances.
-The files `compare_*` compute some high-level comparisons between massage passing, exact and tensor network contractions. `quimb_bp.ipynb` showcases the power of vecotrized belief propagation for arbitrary tensor networks on large instances.
+The files `compare_*` compute some high-level comparisons between massage passing, exact and tensor network contractions.
+Finally, `quimb_bp.ipynb` showcases the power of vecotrized belief propagation for *large* tensor networks.

 ## Security